Grislow/KnowledgeBase/resources/glossary.md

 Storing data on a users device.

 This can be achieved through various means.
 Some of the most popular options are:
 * __Cookies__ - stores a small amount of data(up to 5KB) that is exchanged between client and server.
 An expiration duration can be set on a cookie.
-Cookies can be set(httpOnly flah) to only be accessible server-side.
+Cookies can be set(httpOnly flag) to only be accessible server-side.
 * __Local Storage__ - data is cached on client side and persists until it is manually (cache clear) or programatically(client-side scripting) removed.
 Maximum data size is greater than in session storage.
 Local storage can only be accessed client-side.
 * __Session Storage__ - data is cached on the client side only while a given context is active(browser tab is open).
 Maximum data size is greater than a cookie(over 5MB).
 Session storage can only be accessed client-side.